 Jill L. Dickie, Ph.D., MPA, LISW-S, LICDC-CS

 Dr. Jill Dickie has been a faculty member both in School of Social Work and Summit College's Community Services Program since 1998.
 She was affiliated with the Institute for Health and Social Policy from 1999 until 2006 where she held administrative and research positions.
-Currently, she is a full-time Professor in the School of Social Work where, in addition to teaching, she is responsible for coordinating the Cognitive-Behavioral Therapy and Motivational Interviewing Initiative.
+Currently, she is a full-time Professor in the School of Social Work.

 Dr. Dickie has worked in the behavioral health field for 40 years.
 Prior to joining the faculty, she served as Executive Director of Family Solutions, Clinical Director at Family Services (Greenleaf), and director of a branch office of a community mental health center.
 In addition to full-time agency positions, she taught part-time in the Social Work departments at Kent State University and The University of Akron and served as adjunct instructor at the Mandel School of Applied Social Sciences at Case Western Reserve University.
 She also maintained a private practice, specializing in the areas of mood disorders and addiction.

 She is licensed as an Independent Social Worker, Supervisor (LISW-S) and Independent Chemical Dependency Counselor, Clinical Supervisor (LICDC-CS) in Ohio.

 - Clinical social work education

 - Addictions theory and treatment